Crisp2013/uth05win/README.md

 Copyright
 =========
-1998 ZUN
+1998 ZUNsoft (Team Shanghai Alice)
 2011 Pegasy
 2018 WindowsTiger
 This program is in the public domain.

 The assets and libraries it uses belongs to their authors.
 Check their webpage for copyright information